Ayala Avenue: Ayala Center

-The Ayala Center, which comprises eight distinct shopping centers, is partially located on Ayala Avenue, specifically the Glorietta complex, including Rustan's, 6750 Ayala Avenue, Makati Shangri-La Hotel and the One Ayala complex.
+The Ayala Center, which comprises eight distinct shopping centers, is partially located on Ayala Avenue, specifically the Glorietta complex (including Rustan's), 6750 Ayala Avenue which once hosted the local office of Microsoft, Makati Shangri-La Hotel and One Ayala.

 Ayala Triangle

-The Ayala Triangle is a sub-district of the Makati Central Business District, comprising the parcel of land between Ayala Avenue, Makati Avenue and Paseo de Roxas, as well as the buildings on those streets.
-Many multinational companies, banks and other major businesses are located within the triangle.
+The Ayala Triangle is a sub-district of the Makati Central Business District, comprising the parcel of land between Ayala Avenue, Makati Avenue and Paseo de Roxas and the buildings on those streets.
+Ayala Corporation, its subsidiaries and affiliates, in addition to many multinational companies, banks and other major businesses, are located within the triangle.
 A few upscale boutiques, restaurants and a park called Ayala Triangle Gardens are also located in the area.